 Congrats to Taylor on BBRF Young Investigator Grant!

-Congratulations to Taylor Keding, who was awarded the Young Investigator Grant from the Brain & Behavior Research Foundation (BBRF)!
+Congratulations to Dr. Taylor Keding, who was awarded the Young Investigator Grant from the Brain & Behavior Research Foundation (BBRF)!
 This grant provides support for the most promising young scientists conducting neurobiological and psychiatric research.
 This program facilitates innovative research through support of early-career basic, translational, and clinical investigators.
 Congratulations, Taylor!

 Congrats to Jessica Duda on Smadar Levin Award from SRP!